Quiero Bailar (song): Composition

 "Quiero Bailar" was written by Ivy Queen.
 It was produced by the Puerto Rican reggaetón producer Iván Joy, who also produced "Quiero Saber".
 Originally featured on Iván Joy's reggaetón compilation album, The Majestic (2002), the song was also later included on Queen's fifth studio album, Flashback (2005) and second compilation album, Reggaeton Queen (2006) and first EP, e5 (2006).

 The song incorporates the Liquid riddim, a musical riddim produced by the "Jamaican cross-over guru" Jeremy Harding.
 The song's lyrics warn her dance partner not to misinterpret her moves.
-In the song, she berates a lover who thinks that just because they dance she is automatically going to bed with him.
+In the song, she berates a man who thinks that just because they dance she is automatically going to bed with him.

 Release and chart performance

 "Quiero Bailar" was released in 2003 as the lead single from the album by Universal Music Latino followed by five more singles.
 On the Billboard Hot Latin Songs chart, the song debuted at thirty-five for the week of September 3, 2005, becoming the "Hot Shot Debut" of the week and peaked at number twenty-nine for the week of September 17, 2005.
 Billboard Latin Rhythm Songs chart, the song peaked at number eight.
 On the Billboard Tropical Songs chart, the song debuted as "Yo Quiero Bailar" at number thirty-seven on the week of December 20, 2003 and peaked at number twenty-four on January 17, 2004.

 It re-entered the Billboard Tropical Songs chart as "Quiero Bailar" at number thirty-six on the week of March 6, 2004 and peaked at number sixteen for the week of July 9, 2005.
 The song became the first Spanish-language track to reach number one on Miami's WPOW Rhythmic Top 40, an American radio station based in Miami, Florida that did not usually play Spanish music.
 "I've worked very hard in my career, but I get surprised because I've never expected to get to these places."
 Ivy Queen said.
 "When I read Sony's reports and they tell me my albums are being heard in London and my song is number one, I get surprised and look for explanations."